atimpone/aws-foundation-journey/1-dev-environments/2-8-manage-and-monitor-aws-environment.md

 Finally, once you have deployed resources in your account, a good checklist to review for security best practices can be found in the [AWS Security Checklist (PDF)](https://d1.awsstatic.com/whitepapers/Security/AWS_Security_Checklist.pdf).
 Become familiar with the checklist items and periodically review your account against its guidelines.

 ## Cost Managers

+***Ensure the all of the following responsibiities are action oriented, actionable tasks that cost managers and the organization at large will find to be the bare minimum ongoing regular tasks for cost managers.***

 AWS Cost Management tools give you and your team visibility into AWS account costs and usage.
 Each account you create will have access to view their individual account costs and usage.
 The Master account can see the total organizational cost and usage rollup.